Iran’s president takes centre stage at the United Nations but his attack on the “unjust” west failed to be heard.

 Source: Special thanks to: INFORMATION CLEARING HOUSE

-Posted by Debbie Menon on Sep 22 2010, With 0 Reads, Filed under World.
+Posted by Debbie Menon on September 22, 2010, With 166 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.